Animal Health Study

 Background and Purpose

-While the changes in the kidneys that occur with CKD are irreversible, clinical signs may be ameliorated with treatment.
+While the changes in the kidneys that occur with CKD are irreversible, kidney function may be supported with a combination of special diet, medications, fluid therapy, and supplements.
 A potential strategy to enhance elimination of toxins is to alter their route of excretion from the urinary tract to the bowel.
 This concept, referred to as “enteric dialysis”, and may enhance elimination of these toxins by metabolizing them in the large intestine and eliminating them in the feces.

 The purpose of this study is to evaluate the effects of a supplement on the quality of life, clinical signs and blood parameters in cats with chronic kidney disease.

 What Happens In This Study?

 If your cat meets the criteria to take part in our study, we will do the following at each visit: